genevate/style_guides/business/interview.md

   - Report progress and/or pick up new tasks.
   - Have the interviewee, along with the rest of the team, demo and explain completed features and/or bugs fixed.
-  - Schedule time for a formal review of interviewees work with the team.
+  - Schedule time for a formal review of interviewee's work with the team.
 Allow the interviewee to provide feedback on experiences with working in the code base, the business space, team/company culture, and anything else the interviewee might have observed.
   - End the day early by extending an offer to the interviewee or providing them feedback on what